salvq/presence-detection/README.md

 Note: Make sure your MAC address is not randomize as this presence detection check rely on fixed MAC address.

-Edit database.json file and update as many records as desired, file must be located in the same files as docker-compose.yaml
+Edit `database.json` file and add as many records as desired but must follow JSON content structure, file must be located in the same files as `docker-compose.yaml`

 ```
 {